nahuel242/documentation/docs/Using Randomness/v2-wrapper/configuration.md

 > ℹ️ You are viewing the VRF v2 guide.
 >
-> If you are using v1, see the [VRF v1 guide](/docs/chainlink-vrf/v1/).
+> If you are using v1, see the [VRF v1 guide](/docs/vrf/v1/introduction/).

 Chainlink VRF allows you to integrate provably fair and verifiably random data in your smart contract.

-For implementation details, read [Introduction to Chainlink VRF](/docs/chainlink-vrf/).
+For implementation details, read [Introduction to Chainlink VRF v2 Ad-hoc method](/docs/vrf/v2/ad-hoc/).

 ## Wrapper Parameters